What Is VMware Horizon?

 You can deliver an immersive, feature-rich user experience with the , a key component of Horizon.
 The Blast display protocol allows you to deliver rich 2D and 3D graphics and responsive, high-fidelity displays to your end users.
 You can integrate Horizon with NVIDIA, Intel, and AMD for even more high-end graphics and multimedia.

-What is the architecture?
+What is the architecture of VMware Horizon?

 Now that you know what’s under the hood, let’s see how it works.